Illustrated by Pop Sutthiya Lertyongphati

 We part as men – his fist punches mine in a sign of solidarity.
-The lighting begins to fork in his soul.
-Already his mind is tuned in to my words.
+The lightning begins to fork in his soul.
+Already his mind is tuned-in to my words.
 Already he starts to fight back.

 He comes to class extra early, and gives 110% to each lesson.
 There’s a renewed respect for me as his teacher – he knows that I actually care.

 Five months later his final exams are approaching and he’s getting stressed out.
 I ask him how his revision is going.

 “To be honest, sir, it’s going badly.
 I’m just so stressed with it all”

 To which I reciprocate: “I remember the man who who didn’t let life beat him down when his girlfriend decided to walk away.
 I remember the man who achieved grade As and Bs across the board and impressed everyone in school with his complete turnaround.”